theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 capabilities.
-While there is always a logical distinction between the pre-existing *integer* registers `x0-x31` and the *capability* registers `cx0-cx31`, the architecture may store them in a Split or Merged register file.[]{#chap:bg:subsec:cherimergedreg label="chap:bg:subsec:cherimergedreg"} A Split register file stores the integer registers separately from capability registers, so programs can manipulate them independently.
+While there is always a logical distinction between the pre-existing *integer* registers `x0-x31` and the *capability* registers `cx0-cx31`, the architecture may store them in a Split or Merged register file.
+A Split register file stores the integer registers separately from capability registers, so programs can manipulate them independently.
 A Merged register file stores thirty-two registers of length `CLEN`, using the full width for the capability